 9. Ask if you can help the next time you see someone who looks down, frustrated or overwhelmed.

-10. Assume the best about someone until proven otherwise, act accordingly.
+10. Assume the best about someone unless proven otherwise, and act accordingly.